 As a result, this is bad for your health, your psyche, and your sense of well-being.
-Likewise, it affects your ability to work and perform at your best.
+Likewise, it affects not only time with your family, but your ability to work and perform at your best.

 However, there is a simple cure.
 I call it “the other vitamin C,” vitamin Connect.

 Vitamin Connect is even more powerful than ascorbic acid.
 This other vitamin C is free and infinite in supply.
 Yet, the sad fact is that most people don’t get enough of it.
 Why?

 It’s simply because they spend too much time on their electronic devices or rushing from one inconsequential obligation to another.

 Family Breakfast is a Great Way to Start Your Day with Vitamin Connect

 One easy, fun, and immensely valuable way to get your minimum daily requirement of vitamin Connect is to reserve time for family breakfast.

 Before you immediately protest with all the reasons you can’t do this–different schedules, different sleep patterns, different appetites–let me remind you of what you know to be true: